ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The "url" header parameter specifies the URL {{!RFC3986}} to which this JWS object is directed.
 The "url" parameter MUST be carried in the protected header of the JWS.
-The value of the "url" header MUST be a JSON string representing the URL.
+The value of the "url" header MUST be a string representing the URL.

 ## Replay protection